starreeze/latr/readme.md

 We also use the VeRL framework for evaluation.
 Results can be obtained in two ways:

 1. At the last stage of training, evaluation is triggered automatically.
 The results are printed to the console and logged to both a log file and wandb.
 2. With VeRL checkpoints, you can run evaluation scripts provided in `scripts`, with names organized as `eval-{dataset}.sh`.
 Just use `bash scripts/eval-{dataset}.sh EXPERIMENT_NAME` to evaluate.
-The results are printed to the console and logged to a file in `outputs/eval/EXPERIMENT_NAME`.
+The results are printed to the console and logged to a file in `outputs/results/EXPERIMENT_NAME.log`.

-To obtain a csv from log files, use `python tools/read_log.py --path path/to/log/files.log`.
+To obtain a csv from log files, use `python tools/read_log.py path/to/log/file_1.log path/to/log/file_2.log ...`.
+Both of the above outputs are supported.
 The csv will be saved in `./metrics.csv`.

 ## Implementation Details